sdc-china/IDA-doc/_posts/2018-01-15-references-testing-command.md

 ### **UI**

-In most cases, the UI commands are recorded using the Keter plug in.
+In most cases, the UI commands are recorded using the IDA plug in.
 If you find a need to add a command manually, for example, validation command, look at the recorded command for the element and copy the location information from it.
 <br>*e.g:*
 Any one or combination of the recorded values can be used to identify the control:  Control ID, Element ID or XPATH.
 If Label is unique on the page, it can be used as well.
-Enough location arguments are required to uniquely identify an element on the page. **Keter** cycles through available ids until it finds the element.
+Enough location arguments are required to uniquely identify an element on the page. **IDA** cycles through available ids until it finds the element.
 For example, if you recorded a select step and later moved the control around on the page, the Control ID and XPATH are probably different from the recorded step, but Element ID is still the same.

 Here are statements of common input fields.